MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 1. Select **Save**.

 #### Task 3 – Create Price List

-In this task, you will create a price list for the filters.
+In this task, you'll create a price list for the filters.

-1. Under the **Product Catalog** section on the left menu, select **Price Lists**.
+1. In the left pane, under the **Product Catalog** section, select **Price Lists**.

 1. Select **+ New** on the top command bar.